 Sometimes, we file a lawsuit in response to a low initial insurance company offer, and lo and behold, the offer increases almost immediately.
 In other cases, the insurance company denies liability and says their insured wasn’t at fault—only to then offer the limits of the insurance policy after we file a lawsuit.

 Insurance adjusters are not attorneys.
 Occasionally, an adjuster unlawfully assigns a percentage of fault to an injured party.
 We, along with others, believe that, in fact, some insurance companies set their software to automatically assign a certain level of fault to every evaluation, just to reduce settlements.

 Under Ohio comparative negligence law, insurance companies have a financial incentive to shift blame to victims.
 An adjuster once told us that our client should have realized that the at-fault party was going to run the red light and should’ve slowed down.
 We’ve even heard horror stories of adjusters assigning some percentage of fault to vehicle passengers!
 Often times, if an adjuster assigns our client a level of fault that contradicts the evidence, once we file a lawsuit, negligence on behalf of the other party is then admitted.

 There’s a reason why insurance companies discourage claimants from hiring lawyers: Claimants who hire lawyers tend to get better results.

-Insurance company tricks won’t work when you hire a personal injury attorney from Graham & Graham to represent you.
+Insurance company tricks won’t work when you hire a personal injury attorney from Graham Law to represent you.
 As our client, we will communicate with the insurance company on your behalf, negotiate a fair settlement, and file a lawsuit should it become necessary.
 Contact us today for your free consultation.